When Do Student Loans Start Accruing Interest?

 Private student loans are those issued by banks, online lenders, and credit unions.
 These are usually used by students that need a third-party loan servicer as they have already borrowed the maximum they could from the federal loans or couldn’t qualify for a federal loan in the first place.

-Unlike federal loans, private loans require a credit check, and in most cases, students need a co-signer to qualify for a loan.
+Unlike federal loans, these loans require a credit check, and in most cases, students need a co-signer to qualify for a loan.
 We should also mention that the interest rates on student loans issued by private lenders are usually much higher than those on loans issued by government bodies.

 Since there are many private student loan options available, it is crucial that you check the fixed and variable APR and the repayment and grace periods offered by the lender.
 Also, you should check if the lender charges any application or late payment fees so that you can keep track of any additional costs.